A Researchers Guide

 International research activity and cooperation is extensive in Ny-Ålesund.
 Over 20 research institutions have long-term research and monitoring activities that operate out of Ny-Ålesund.
 The Norwegian Polar Institute (NPI) has been assigned the role of being Norway’s host at the Ny-Ålesund Research Station.
 NPI is responsible for implementation and daily follow-up of the research strategy on-site, as well as serving as the point of contact for national and international research activities.
 The company Kings Bay AS owns the land and most of the buildings in Ny-Ålesund, and provides infrastructure support services for research activity in the area.

 The Norwegian Gouverment published the Strategy for research and higher education in Svalbard in May 2018.
 In order to ensure sound frameworks for academic development and coordination of activities, the Government has asked the Research Council to develop a Ny-Ålesund research strategy.
 The research strategy is to be developed in close collaboration with all actors conducting research in Ny-Ålesund and NySMAC.
-The strategy is under development and is expected to be ready in May 2019.

 The research in Ny-Ålesund is carried out within the framework of various institutional, national and international programmes.
 Substantial portions of these activities are related and complementary.
 To release the full potential of these complementarities, four thematically broad Flagship Programmes for Ny-Ålesund have been established, which combined constitute most of the research and monitoring that occurs in Ny-Ålesund: